AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/pdf-marketo-mapping/pdf-activities.md

 ## Next steps

 By reading this document, you have gained insight on the mapping relationship between your Marketo activities dataset and their corresponding XDM fields.
-See the tutorial on [creating a Marketo source connection](../../../tutorials/ui/create/adobe-applications/marketo.md) to complete your Marketo activities mapping set.
+See the Marketo tutorial to complete your Marketo activities mapping set.